DonMcNamara/requestinator/README.md

 3. Each request header value is an array of strings.
 HTTP headers can have multiple values.
 This project stores header values in an array.
 RequestBin joins multiple values so each header value is one string.
 4. No HTML interface, yet.
 5. No external persistence.
 All bins are stored in memory and lost when the server exits.

+## Stability

+This project is brand new and the API interface may change slightly.

 ## Installing Requestinator